 Create any patchwork design within the rectangle of A and H if you wish to.
 Note that the front cover is on the righthand side of the fabric, hence, the patchwork should be on the right after the 3″ flap allowance, as shown in the picture.

-Stack both the exterior fabric and interior fabric together with right-side facing each other.
+Stack both the exterior fabric and interior fabric together with the right side facing each other.

 Sew a straight line at the side of both layers together on the front cover (the one with the hexagon flower patchwork or applique).
 Leave a 4″ opening at the other side as shown in the picture (red dashed lines).